 What if you clearly understood the contents of the mind, during a given movement?
 What if the mind was — mostly — a memory set based on past experience?
 What if you could define (or summarize) this memory set with accuracy and precision?
 You could then use the set as the basis for creating an optimal mind (and brain) “target” to control a device.
 The mind target would ideally coincide with device capabilities, be easy to “hit,” strongly activated when hit, and unique to that movement.

-Imagine how improved state of mind targets would empower the user!
+Imagine how improved state of mind targets could empower the user!
 A target could be selected that is easy to activate consistently, strong or powerful, unique, and desirable.
 The user and her team could research optimal mental states, select the most useful & desirable ones, and modify these based on mood, environment (spatial, social…), task, and other variables.

 Generally speaking, upgrading to a better mind/brain target enhances device design, performance, learning, and most other aspects of motor neuroprosthetics.

 Once defined, this target can be used to better classify future brain signals.

 Let’s delve a little deeper into the mind.
 Consider an intention to perform a given movement.
 Intention (to a particular movement task) is a common mind/brain signal used as a device controller.
 But what exactly IS a movement intention?
 Can it be defined with precision?
 As it fluctuates across people, situations, time, and other variables?
 And, what about the dozens of other signals (noise, signal, or both) active at the same time?